Marty Joe Murray: Education

-Elected Office & Missouri Legislature
+Career

 In August 2016, Marty beat a 23-year incumbent for the 7th ward Democratic Committeeman seat.
 Shortly after the election he was elected as the Chairman of Missouri’s 78th legislative district committee, Vice Chair of the 1st congressional district committee and State Committeeman representing Missouri’s 5th Senatorial District to the Missouri Democratic Party.
 Murray became an elected member of the Missouri House of Representatives for the 78th district in 2024..

-In 2025 Murray served on several committees including Administration and Accounts, Budget, Financial Institutions, and Subcommittee on Appropriations - General Administration.
+In 2025m Murray served on several committees including Administration and Accounts, Budget, Financial Institutions, and Subcommittee on Appropriations - General Administration.